hynek/structlog/docs/getting-started.rst

 In other words, you tell structlog that you would like to use the standard library logger factory and keep calling :func:`~structlog.get_logger` like before.

+Since structlog is mainly used together with standard library's logging, there's :doc:`more <standard-library>` goodness to make it as fast and convenient as possible.

 Liked what you saw?
 -------------------